"And you shall be My witnesses--in Judaea, in Samaria, and to the ends of the Earth." Acts 1:7

 What happens on a typical international mission trip?
 A medical clinic and distribution are held two of the three days, which provides opportunities to help malnourished children/families and bless them with basic items.
 We have started distributing water filters to each family; these help to eliminate the pervasive parasite/worms issue that contributes greatly to malnutrition.
 We also plant vegetable gardens and avocado/orange/lime trees to help idenitified-families with their nutritional needs.
 Installation of fuel-efficient stoves is another life-saving activity that we do to aid open-fire cook stoves inside their homes.

 There are activities for many different interests, including the organizational activities of the donated items we bring along to bless the people of Guatemala, plus so many others for all participants.
 If you sponsor a child, you'll have an opportunity to meet your child and family in person as they participate in their monthly food distribution.
 Sponsorships are available through our partner Outreach for World Hope.

-FPC supports Pastor Kirk Morlegde as he extends the ministry, mission, and outreach of FPC by serving as a Chaplain in the United States Naval Reserve providing a ministry of presence, counsel, and compassion to the young men and women who serve our country in uniform.
-As a Chaplain on reserve, Pastor Kirk is subject to mobilization for active service upon order of the President of the United States and/or the United States Congress.
+FPC supported Pastor Kirk Morlegde as he extended the ministry, mission, and outreach of FPC by serving as a Chaplain in the United States Naval Reserve for over 25 years, providing a ministry of presence, counsel, and compassion to the young men and women who serve our country in uniform.
+As a Chaplain on reserve, Pastor Kirk was subject to mobilization for active service upon order of the President of the United States and/or the United States Congress.